 It’s very difficult to put exact costs to different services.
 Not only do projects vary, but so do the freelancers – both in ability, speed and rate.

 In general, you should be expecting to pay around £400 (~$500) to £600 (~$750) per page design (Photoshop layered files), although that price will drop if you have a lot of pages that are very similar.
 Normally you can get away with designing a few key pages and use them to set the style of the other pages.

 Coding into HTML/CSS is again around £400 (~$500) to £600 (~$750) per page, although this also will vary depending on the complexity of the page and the similarity between pages.
 If you have 6 pages but 4 of them are almost identical, the cost will be a fair bit reduced.
 A page with a lot of CSS animations, transitions and parallax effects will take longer (and therefore cost more) than a very simple flat page also.

-Overall, a website with a custom logo, custom design and then coding into a pre-built CMS like Wordpress should be in the region of £4000 to £8000 (~$5000 to ~$9500), however this is most definitely only a guideline.
-You do get what you pay for, but ultimately each and every project is unique, and so the only way to really know what you should be paying for a website is to ask!
+Overall, a website with a custom logo, custom design and then coding into a pre-built CMS like WordPress should be in the region of £4000 to £8000 (~$5000 to ~$9500), however this is most definitely only a guideline.
+You do get what you pay for, so make sure you pick the right freelance web designer!
+Ultimately each and every project is unique, and so the only way to really know what you should be paying for a website is to ask!